Differential Models for the Anderson Dual to Twisted $\mathrm{Spin}^c$-Bordism and a Twisted Anomaly Map: Gerbe-theoretic models and twisted anomaly map

-To verify compatibility of the structure maps in the two models, it suffices to treat the curvature map since the remaining ones are straightforward.
-Thus we reduce the verification to the compatibility of \eqref{kappa} and \eqref{kappa_geo}.
+To verify compatibility of the structure maps in the two models, it suffices to check for the curvature map, which boils down to the compatibility of \eqref{kappa} and \eqref{kappa_geo}.
 Let $(S^c,\nabla^{S^c},\Psi)$ be a differential $\widehat{\mathcal{G}}$-twisted $\Spinc$-structure on $TM$.
 The descended curvatures satisfy